Measuring and reporting requirements

 - You must provide an installation certificate to the Council following any new installation.

-Verification of meters
+Verification of water meters

 For measuring and reporting to be useful, we must be able to rely confidently on the water-take data we get.